 Here’s how I approach meal planning:

-- A much loved standard Taco Tuesday dinner on nights which I usually serve buffet style so everyone can make their own tacos, burritos or quesadillas.
+- A much loved standard Taco Tuesday dinner which I usually serve buffet style so everyone can make their own tacos, burritos or quesadillas.

 - A relatively boring, but nutritious lunch for me that consists of a salad and protein, typically salmon, tofu or beans.